dermatou/MeetEasier-Display/README.md

 ***
 ## Install on a docker instance - Composefile

-.
-Make a folder, pull the source code in a source folder, create a docker-compose.yml file with the content below (adjust the environment variables) and build the container.
+Make a folder, pull the source code in a source folder, create a docker-compose.yml file with the content below (adjust the environment variables) and build the container and finally start it up.
+You can also look at logs if anything is not working as expected.
+Container should be running on http://_____:8088
 ```
 git clone https://github.com/dermatou/MeetEasier-Display.git source
 vim docker-compose.yml
 docker-compose build
 docker-compose up -d
+docker-compose logs
 ```
 content of docker-compose.yml file:
 ```